iamwizzdom/net-bridge/README.md

 ```

 > `NetBridge.getInstance()` returns a singleton from which you can use the `addToRequestQueue()` method
-to add requests that are to be dished out asynchronously.
+to queue up requests that are to be dispatched synchronously, making network calls easier on your browser.